jh5442/Light-A-Video/README.md

 * [CogVideoX](https://github.com/THUDM/CogVideo)
 * [Wan2.1](https://github.com/Wan-Video/Wan2.1)

-It is greatly appreciated that the community has contributed various extensions and improvements to Light-A-Video.
+It is greatly appreciated that the community has contributed various extensions to Light-A-Video.
 * [ComfyUI_Light_A_Video](https://github.com/smthemex/ComfyUI_Light_A_Video)